sisi-tarak/Git-Cheat-Sheet/README.md

-3. ### What are Git Cheat Sheet?
+3. ### What is Git Cheat Sheet?

    ** SETUP **

-   Configuring user information used across all local repositories
+   Configuring 'user information' used across all local repositories

        '''bash